lifewatch/elab-documentation/docs/user-guide.md

 ## Run services
 On this page you are able to upload your own file or to try out a marine or terrestrial demo file.

 To upload your own data files to the e-Lab, you will require a **log-in** and password.
-You can obtain these freely by registering here.
+You can obtain these freely by clicking on the 'Log In' Icon on the top right side of your screen.
+Choose the 'Sign In' option and follow the steps.
 Without log-in and password you can use a marine or terrestrial demo file to discover the functionalities of the e-Lab.

 ### Upload your own data file